Liana41/FB/User.md

 ### №4

-As a user I can join battles for fun (interesting to know about this kind of event, try and train my skills, etc.)
+As a user I can join battles for fun (interesting to know about this kind of event, try and train my skills, etc).

 ### №5